-Children require sensory stimulation of an appropriate nature and duration, at the right time, failing which they are at high risk of developmental and cognitive delays.
-This is known to have been recorded in young babies who grew up in orphanages, and in preterm babies.
+Children require sensory stimulation of an appropriate nature and duration, at the right time.
+Failing to provide children with adequate sensory stimulation puts them at a high risk of developmental and cognitive delays.
+This is known to have been recorded in young babies who grew up in orphanages, as well as in preterm babies.

 Image Credit: Romrodphoto / Shutterstock

 One such sensory pathway is touch, which facilitates normal growth and development.
-From worms and rats to human beings, the offspring of each species shows positive responses to supplemental touch.
+From worms and rats to human beings, the offspring of each species show positive responses to supplemental touch.

-Research is still ongoing into the best ways to stimulate by touch and other sensations, so as to promote growth normalization and increase the level of response to multisensory stimuli, especially in children who were deprived of such stimulation in early life.
+Research is still ongoing into the best ways to stimulate touch and other sensations to promote growth normalization and an increase the level of response to multisensory stimuli, especially in children who were deprived of such stimulation in early life.

-Multisensory integration is now recognized as being extremely important in the scheme of things.
-It seems to be acquired but to mature with growth, peaking in late childhood but with much variation depending on the level of prior experience.
+Multisensory integration is now recognized as being extremely important in the development of children.
+It seems to be acquired, matures with growth, and peaks in late childhood but with many variations depending on the level of prior experience.

-Experiments on rat pups reared in isolation vs under maternal care, and with those reared in isolation but modified by brief sessions of stroking, showed that deprivation of tactile stimulation (licking by the mother rat) caused aberrations of behavior in the deprived pups even after they became adults.
+Experiments on rat pups reared in isolation, under maternal care, and those reared in isolation but modified by brief sessions of stroking showed that deprivation of tactile stimulation, which took the form of licking by the mother rat, caused aberrations of behavior in the deprived pups even after they became adults.

-Morever, when these pups became mothers themselves, they failed to show fully maternal behavior towards their own pups.
-This has been seen in preterm babies kept in incubators for the first few weeks, deprived of touch but exposed to sounds and lights without always being able to correlate them with the source.
+Moreover, when these pups became mothers themselves, they failed to show fully maternal behavior towards their own pups.
+This has been seen in preterm babies kept in incubators for the first few weeks, as they are often deprived of touch but exposed to sounds and lights without always being able to correlate them with the source.

-This can set them back in responding to social as well as environmental cues as they grow up.
-On the other hand, “kangaroo care” in which a baby is carried against the caregiver’s chest skin-to-skin in a carrier, wearing a diaper only, for at least an hour every day, for at least two weeks, has been shown to produce consistently improved scores in both mental and physical assessment, which persist for months afterwards.
+This can set the children back in responding to social as well as environmental cues as they grow up.
+On the other hand, “kangaroo care,” in which a baby is carried against the caregiver’s chest skin-to-skin in a carrier, wearing a diaper only, for at least an hour every day for a total duration of at least two weeks, has been shown to produce consistently improved scores in both mental and physical assessment, which persist for months afterward.

-Mechanosensory stimulation is thus very important in the development of a baby, and it is difficult to reverse the negative effects in an individual who was deprived of it in early life.
+Mechanosensory stimulation is therefore very important in the development of a baby.
+In fact, it is difficult to reverse the negative effects in an individual who was deprived of such sensory stimulation in early life.

-Sensory stimulation is vital to develop these pathways, and thus promote normal development.
-It also helps the child learn about the world, communicate and form attachments to the people around.
+Taken together, sensory stimulation is vital to develop sensory pathways in the brain and thus promote normal development.
+This stimulation also helps the child learn about the world, as well as communicate and form attachments to other people.

-According to research/evidence, the daily activity found to be most stimulating is feeding, while playing with the baby, carrying, bathing and changing the diaper/clothing are other sources of mechanosensory stimulation.
+According to research-based evidence, the daily activity found to be most stimulating is feeding, while playing with the baby, carrying, bathing, and changing the diaper/clothing are other sources of mechanosensory stimulation.